Our firm is motivated by a belief that architecture has the ability to positively transform, empower and restore communities at all scales.

 In 2017 Peter was recognized with AIA’s prestigious fellowship designation for his exceptional work and contributions to architecture and society as a whole.
 In his free time Mr. Trapolin is an enthusiastic boater and fisherman, navigating the Gulf from a piece of property in Mississippi that has been in his family for more than 75 years.
 When he’s not on the boat he can be found reading, listening to his extensive music collection, or enjoying a movie at a local theater.

 Associate Gabriel Virdure methodically tackles challenges and has experience with many facets of design and project management.
 She is familiar with a broad range of project scales and types, with direct experience in single- and multi-family residential work, hospitality projects, and public and private institutional buildings.
 Gabriel thrives on collaboration, finding reward in engaging clients and contractors as true partners in the design process.
-She also forges professional relationships that extend beyond the workplace; Gabriel is a founding member of Women in Architecture (WIA) New Orleans and an active member of the American Institute of Architects (AIA), Commercial Real Estate Women (CREW), and NCARB.
-She enjoys sending spare time with her family and appreciates the outdoor through gardening and playing tennis.
+She also forges professional relationships that extend beyond the workplace; Gabriel is a member of Women in Architecture (WIA) New Orleans and an active member of the American Institute of Architects (AIA), Commercial Real Estate Women (CREW), and NCARB.
+She enjoys sending time with her family, gardening and playing tennis.

 Originally from Milwaukee, Alan obtained his Master’s Degree from the University of Wisconsin Milwaukee in 2012.
 After his initial 2010 introduction to New Orleans during a graduate school studio, Alan visited frequently before making it his permanent residence in 2016.
 With experience in educational, multi-family, and hospitality design, he strongly believes that architecture acts as a means of social production that is informed by the creativity of those it serves.
 Alan fills his spare time wrangling cats and creating custom feline furniture.